Construction Rating: | starstarstarstarstar |

 PROs: A high-quality 21st century recreation (at least in me mind) o' a classic

-chute, matey, shiver me timbers, too!
+chute, matey, ya bilge rat, too!

 CONs: Keelhaul®©™® cord length.
 Well, blow me down!
-Ahoy!
 Decal paper is too "beefy" t' absorb water readily.

 Overall Rating: 5 out o' 5